mikemag/Mastermind/docs/Score_Ordinals.md

 against the cost of anything more complex.

-However, certain kinds of GPU memory are quite limited, and parallelizing interesting gameplay algorithms on the GPU requires careful use of shared "threadgroup" memory.
-Wasting half of it or more is unacceptable.
+However, certain kinds of GPU memory are quite limited, and parallelizing interesting gameplay algorithms on the GPU requires careful use of shared memory.
+Wasting half of it or more is unacceptable since it's on the order of 48-100KiB and ever thread in a block needs a portion.

 Some implementations may choose to use a sparse lookup table to translate scores to a dense range, and others employ (possibly large) switch statements.
 Neither of these are particularly good on the GPU either.